n-murphy/cka-roadmap/WEEK3/02.minor-upgrade/exercise_02_upgrade_cluster_minor.md

 [addons] Applied essential addon: CoreDNS
 [addons] Applied essential addon: kube-proxy

 [upgrade/successful] SUCCESS!
-Your cluster was upgraded to "v1.25.0".
+Your cluster was upgraded to "v1.25.1".
 Enjoy!

-[upgrade/kubelet] Now that your control plane is upgraded, please proceed with upgrading your kubelets if you haven't already done so.
+[upgrade/kubelet] Now that your control plane is upgraded, please proceed with upgrading your kubelets if you haven't already done so
 ```

 **Drain the node to evict all workloads**